-11 quick fixes to help get you back on track and ace your thesis
+11 quick fixes to get your thesis back on track

 Struggles with a dissertation can begin at any phase in the process.
 From the earliest points in which you are just trying to generate a viable idea, to the end where there might be time-table or advisor issues.